 “A Retrospective on NCUR 2018 by the Hosting Campus: Successes and Lessons Learned,” presented with Dr. John F. Barthell, Dr. Charlotte Simmons, Dr. Greg Wilson, and Dana Jackson-Hardwick, Council on Undergraduate Research Biennial Conference, “Creative Collaborative Connections in and through Undergraduate Research,” Washington, DC, July 2018.

-“Student Focused, Student Driven: Leadership Opportunities in Undergraduate Research at the University of Central Oklahoma,” presented with Dr. John F. Barthell, Dana Jackson-Hardwick, and Shay Rahm, Council on Undergraduate Research Undergraduate Research Program Director’s Conference, Northern Arizona University, Flagstaff, June 2017.
+“Student Focused, Student Driven: Leadership Opportunities in Undergraduate Research at the University of Central Oklahoma,” presented with Dr. John F. Barthell, Dana Jackson-Hardwick, Shay Rahm, Alyssa Compton*, Jake Jones*, and Ashley Yuill*.
+Council on Undergraduate Research Undergraduate Research Program Director’s Conference, Northern Arizona University, Flagstaff, June 2017.

 “’Let’s Get on the Same Page’: Faculty Supporting Faculty to Promote Transformative Learning Initiatives,” presented with Dr. David Macy, Dr. Kristy Vincent, and Dr. Jarret Jobe, Transformative Learning Conference, Oklahoma City, March 2017.